haileytapia/portfolio/ManageSubscriptionsDomoListings.md

 {: .fs-5 : .fw-300 }

 {:  .about }
-> The Domo Appstore offers user-created listings that extend the functionality of Domo, a business intelligence (BI) platform.
+> Domo is a business intelligence platform whose Appstore offers a wide range of listings to help users integrate, visualize, and analyze their data more efficiently.

 Some Appstore listings require a monthly subscription.
 After you make the first subscription payment, anyone in your company's Domo instance can install and use the listing.
 You can also cancel your subscription at any time.